 Before being appointed to an assistantship at UT Arlington, a student whose native language is not English must demonstrate English proficiency.
-The preferred method to demonstrate proficiency is by submitting an acceptable score of 45 or higher on the Test of Spoken English (TSE) or by earning a score of 23 on the Speaking Section of the TOEFL iBT before arriving in the United States.
-The TSE score should be sent directly to U.T.
-Arlington.
+The preferred method to demonstrate proficiency is by submitting an acceptable score of 45 or higher on the Test of Spoken English (TSE) or by earning a score of 23 on the Speaking Section of the TOEFL iBT, or by earning a score of 7 on the Speaking Section of the IELTS.
+The TSE and TOEFL iBT scores should be sent directly to U.T.
+Arlington by Educational Testing Service (ETS).
 Score reports submitted directly by the student or those marked "Student Copy" or "Applicant's Copy" are not considered official and will not be accepted by the University.
 Holding a degree(s) from a U.S. college or university does not exempt from this requirement assistantship applicants who are non-native speakers of English.
 See the catalog entry titled Application Documentation Requirements in the Admission Requirements and Procedures section for further information.

 A student may also demonstrate English proficiency by submitting an acceptable score of 45 or higher on the UT Arlington Spoken English Assessment (SEA) test.
 Contact the UT Arlington Assessment Services Office for SEA information.

-Students who do not achieve scores on the TSE or SEA high enough to satisfy the English proficiency requirements for graduate teaching assistants must enroll in the Developmental English Program and be certified for English proficiency before becoming eligible to hold a teaching assistantship.
+Students who do not achieve scores on the TSE, TOEFL iBT, IELTS or SEA high enough to satisfy the English proficiency requirements for graduate teaching assistants must enroll in the Developmental English Program and be certified for English proficiency before becoming eligible to hold a teaching assistantship.
 This 10-week program, offered by the UT Arlington English Language Institute, emphasizes oral presentation skills and accent reduction.
-Registration is in 402 Hammond Hall, and the charge is $460, payable at the time of registration.
+Registration is in 402 Hammond Hall, and the charge for course is payable at the time of registration.
 Contact the English Language Institute at 817.272.2730 for details, including the current class schedule and charges.

 Although a student may be appointed initially to a graduate assistantship for a full academic year, continuation of the appointment beyond the first semester is subject to the following conditions: